daneofmanythings/calcuroller/README.md

 }
 ```

-The metadata json is a map with <string> pointing to <DiceData>.
+The metadata json is a map with 'string' pointing to 'dice data'.
 Dice data has the following shape:
 ```
 {
     Literal: <string>,